RSginer/WebFundamentals/src/content/en/tools/lighthouse/index.md

 your web apps.
 You can run it as a Chrome Extension or from the command line.
 You give Lighthouse a URL that you want to audit, it runs a barrage of tests against the page, and then it generates a report on how well the page did.
-From here you can use the failing tests as indicators on what you can do to improve your app.
+From here you can use the failing tests as indicators of what you can do to improve your app.

 ## Get started